 This organization consists of all women of St. Philip's Parish.
 Membership is automatic upon registration in the parish.
 We are affiliated with the Wisconsin Rapids Deanery through the LaCrosse Diocesan Council of Catholic Women, along with the National Council of Catholic Women.
 Women are encouraged to attend the Wisconsin Rapids Deanery meetings twice a year.

-St. Philip's women are assigned to one of 5 groups: St. Ann, St. Monica, St. Mary, St. Francis or St. Rose.
+St. Philip's women are assigned to one of 5 groups: St. Ann, St. Monica, St. Francis or St. Rose.
 Each group has a chairman and a co-chairman and is responsible for earning at least $350 a year.
 This is done in various ways.
 One of the most available ways to earn money is to cook for groups that come to visit our Grotto.

 As a community, we really count on everyone's help, either by working, donating food, or giving a cash donation.
 Your group chairman will call when she needs your help.
 The money made by the groups is used for altar supplies, donations to charities of PCCW choice, the purchase of religious medals earned by Boy Scouts and Girl Scouts, and Assumption High School scholarships.